okyanusoz/EasyCrypt-AES/README.md

 <br>
 If you have issues running EasyCrypt, please let me know.
 <br>
 <b>NOTE:</b> You cannot only download easycrypt.py or any other files.
-You will need the classes.py file for EasyCrypt to run correctly in the same directory.
+You will need the classes.py file in the same directory for EasyCrypt to run correctly.